Bill Sutch: Early career

 In 1933, following some teaching in Palmerston North Boys' High School, Sutch took up a position in the office of Gordon Coates, who was Minister of Finance.
 When the government changed, he continued on in the office of Coates's successor, Walter Nash of the First Labour Government.
 During this time he was elected as the first President of the newly formed New Zealand Association of Scientific Workers (now known as the N.Z.
 Association of Scientists).
 He had considerable input into economic policy at the time.
 Eventually, Sutch's political activities were deemed incompatible with his official role, and he was transferred out of the economic sphere.
 He left the civil service to join the army, becoming an instructor.
 He returned to the Ministry of Supply arranging equipment and finance.

 Work overseas

 At the end of the war, he took up a position with the new United Nations Relief and Rehabilitation Administration (UNRRA), working in Sydney and then in London, covering war-devastated Europe.
 As a result of this work, he was selected to head the New Zealand delegation to the United Nations, where he held positions with the Economic and Social Commission and UNICEF.
 He played a crucial role in a UN decision to continue with UNICEF, despite a United States desire to close it down.
-Ben Alpers has said that some of the credit for UNICEF's Nobel Prize for Peace should go to Sutch and New Zealand.
+Ben Alpers has said that some of the credit for UNICEF's Nobel Peace Prize should go to Sutch and New Zealand.
 Soviet documents claim he was recruited as a spy in 1950.